Skip to content

 Hill of Crosses, Lithuania Pt.
 II (2014 Update)

-This one is a follow up to a series I did last year about the (in)famous Hill of Crosses in Lithuania.
-You can read it up here.
-To be honest, not much changed since then.
-I guess the hill grew a little bit and there are some more crosses now, as they seem to mulitply on a daily rate.
-It remains a mysterious place, strangly alluring yet somewhat creepy.
+This one is a follow-up to a series I did last year about the (in)famous Hill of Crosses in Lithuania.
+You can read it here.
+To be honest, not much has changed since then.
+I guess the hill grew a little bit, and there are some more crosses now, as they seem to multiply at a daily rate.
+It remains a mysterious place, strangely alluring yet somewhat creepy.
 It makes for interesting pictures, that’s for sure.

 test